Conservation & Science

 - Avian conservation and reintroductions

 Sunny began her career as a birds and small animals keeper at Zoo Atlanta.
-She has been at Lincoln Park Zoo since 2010, first as lead keeper of McCormick Bird House, then as zoological manager, and currently as Hope B. McCormick Curator of Birds.
-Sunny oversees a diverse range of more than 60 avian species.
+She has been at Lincoln Park Zoo since 2010, first as lead keeper of McCormick Bird House, then as zoological manager, Hope B. McCormick Curator of Birds, and now as Vice President, Conservation & Science.
+In her current role, Sunny oversees the zoo’s science centers and continues her own work around global collaboration for the environment and ending wildlife trafficking.

 In addition to daily curatorial duties, Sunny is the Species Survival Plan® (SSP) coordinator and studbook keeper for the Association of Zoo & Aquariums (AZA) Inca tern population and the vice-coordinator and studbook keeper for the Bali myna population.
 She also works closely with the AZA Population Management Center (PMC), U.S. Fish & Wildlife Service, and Puerto Rico Department of Natural Resources on the Puerto Rican Parrot Recovery Program.